Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

 \begin{widetext}

 In this supplemental material we provide a more detailed view of the proposed experimental implementation, including the master equation that describes it, and how it leads to the equations that we have used in the main text under the coherent-state approximation for the condensate.
-Next we study the analytic form of the four types of steady-state condensate solutions that we have mentioned in the text: trivial, density waves, uniform on the Bose surface, and uniform in real space, including their stability.
+Next we analytically study the three types of steady-state condensate solutions that we have mentioned in the text: trivial, density waves, and uniform on the Bose surface, including their stability.

 As mentioned in the main text, for the implementation of our ideas we consider an array of superconducting circuits called ``transmons'' \cite{Krantz19,Supremacy19,Schuster19}, which we sketch and describe in Fig. \ref{fig:Circuits}.
 The Josephson junctions present in the transmon circuits makes them behave as coupled nonlinear oscillators, whose dynamics is described by the Hamiltonian